Downing Healthcare EIS Knowledge Intensive Fund

 EIS5 certificates are expected to be issued once at least 90% of the capital has been deployed.
 Downing aims to deploy funds raised within 6 to 12 months from the closing date of the fund – not guaranteed.

-This is the first dedicated healthcare EIS fund from Downing and while new, it should benefit from Downing’s experience in the sector.
+This is the second iteration of the new healthcare EIS fund launched by Downing earlier in 2021.
+While new, it should benefit from Downing’s experience in the sector.

 The investment team has relevant industry expertise and has been managing a healthcare portfolio on behalf of Downing’s VCT and EIS mandates for a number of years.
 The Healthcare KI EIS fund appears a natural extension of the team’s existing responsibilities.